What are dental pulp stem cells?

 We are a privately owned family bank.
 As part of the New England Cryogenic family, our laboratory and storage facility has been in business since 1971.
 We have provided high-quality cryogenic services to the medical community over the span of two generations, and have been successfully processing stem cells since 1995.

-How many privately banked samples does the company have?
+How many privately banked units does the company have?

-We have over 100,000 cell and tissue units stored in our on-site cryogenic facility serving our domestic and international clients.
+We have over 250,000 cell and tissue units stored in our on-site cryogenic facility, serving both domestic and international clients.

 Can I give stem cell banking as a gift?

 Absolutely!
 Anyone can give the gift of dental stem cell banking to another individual.
 Whether you’re a grandparent, aunt, uncle or friend, it is easy to open an account for your friend or family member.
-Simply enroll online or contact us at 774-843-2984 and a customer service representative will get you setup for a Gift Registry!
+Simply enroll online or contact us at 774-843-2984 and a customer service representative will get you setup!

 How does NDPL ensure the confidentiality of personal information?